-If you do request a hearing, aside from your local CMH and/or service provider, SWMBH will become involved in the hearing and act as the "Hearing Officer" to ensure that all of your rights are protected and that each step of the hearing process is carried out properly.
-SWMBH will also be responsible for presenting the position of the CMHSP/ SWMBH during the hearing.

-You may contact the Michigan Administrative Hearing System (MAHS) to be considered for a quicker or "expedited" hearing for your appeal if you feel waiting the standard time will jeopardize your ability to attain, maintain, or regain maximum function.
-This request must be in writing.
+If you do request a hearing, SWMBH will become involved in the hearing and act as the "Hearing Officer" to ensure that all of your rights are protected and that each step of the hearing process is carried out properly.
+SWMBH will also be responsible for presenting the position of the CMHSP and SWMBH during the hearing.
+You may contact the Michigan Office of Administrative Hearings and Rules (MOAHR) to be considered for a quicker or "expedited" hearing for your appeal if you feel waiting the standard time will jeopardize your ability to attain, maintain, or regain maximum function.

-You may contact the state office at: Michigan Administrative Hearing System
+You may contact the state office at: Michigan Office of Administrative Hearings and Rules (MOAHR)